verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-prometheus.md

 Metrics Traits use Service Monitors which requires a Service to collect metrics.
 If your OAM workload is created with a Metrics Trait and no Ingress Trait, a Service might not be generated for your workload and will need to be created manually.

-This troubleshooting example will be using the `hello-helidon` application:
+This troubleshooting example uses the `hello-helidon` application:

 Verify a Service Monitor exists for your application workload:
 ```